 Depending on your goals, budget and target audience, you may want to consider additional mid-funnel channels, like SMS or chatbots.

 Social proof goes a long way in securing new customers and keeping existing ones coming back.
 While social proof will truly come into play after you launch ads and the conversion machine is running, it's important to plan your strategy in advance.
 Get active on the social media platforms your target audience uses most frequently.
 Post consistently with on-brand, valuable content to keep users engaged without feeling like you’re forcing products down their throats.
 When done properly, Instagram stories offer brands an opportunity to engage with audiences in real time.

 But social strategy doesn’t end with your own accounts.
 Influencer marketing complements fundamental awareness drivers like social media advertising and SEM.
 Most consumer brands should recruit influencers to serve as brand ambassadors, increasing reach by tapping into new audiences.
 Many factors go into determining which influencers are a good fit for your brand.
 Follower count is important, but can often be misleading.
-Use a variety of tools to analyze to determine if an influencer’s audience matches your brand’s target demographic.
+Use a variety of tools to determine if an influencer’s audience matches your brand’s target demographic.

 Whichever influencers you end up partnering with, work out a compensation structure that works with your budget, develop a strategy for the campaigns the influencers will be running, including key product features for the influencer to highlight and implement tracking mechanisms (UTM codes, promo codes, etc.) to measure the performance of those campaigns.